HuaTanSang/hand-writing-digit-recognition/README.md

-# Hand writing digit recognition
+# Handwritten digit recognition
 ## Introduction
-In this repository, I'm going to build some Deep Learning model with pytorch for hand writing digit recognition task.
+In this repository, I'm going to build some Deep Learning model with pytorch for handwritten digit recognition task.
 This repo contains:
 - Multi-layer Perceptron
 - LeNet